Showing posts with label Family & Friends. Show all posts

 My office desk

 It was supposed to be a good thing, right?
 But I didn't anticipate the huge shock reemployment was going to be to my system.
 I've been a work-at-home mommy for 10 years and then quarantine meant I had my sons with me 24/7.
 Suddenly, I was away for 11-12 hours.
-I suffered withdrawal like you cannot believe.
+I suffered from withdrawal like you cannot believe.
 I was crying every day of January.
 Literal na umiiyak ako sa MRT, sa office and then pagdating sa bahay, iyak ulit, then iyak bago matulog.
 In fact, I cried till September.
 No joke.
 Hindi na naman araw-araw, siguro weekly na lang.
 I was that miserable.
 It took me so long to get used to not being with my family.

 That working-mom guilt?
 I now know what it feels like.
 I never felt it before because I worked from home.
 Now, I'm endlessly plagued by the thought I'm not a good mother.
 I'll tell you just one incident of several but this was the one that iniyakan ko talaga.
 Near the end of the school year last year, so in May, liniligpit ko yung school shoes ng anak ko when I noticed sira na shoes niya.
 I asked him kelan pa and he said mga one month na siguro.
 Sabi ko bakit di niya agad sinabi and he said, "Because you're busy, Mama."